Rory M. Butcher

 Academic Activity

-I currently serve as the Student Representative on the Council for the Society for Army Historical Research, am affiliated with the War Studies Research Cluster in Leeds, and am a member or postgraduate member of the other following organisations:
+I currently serve as the Student Representative on the Council for the Society for Army Historical Research, and am organising their February 2025 research conference ‘Land Forces of the Crown, c.1660-2000’, taking place in Leeds.
+I am affiliated with the War Studies Research Cluster at Leeds, and am a member or postgraduate member of the other following organisations:

 Research interests